 NOTE: The two compulsory are core subjects in the Master of Instructional Leadership (100 points).
 Those who complete the Professional Certificate in Instructional Leadership will be eligible for entry to the Master of Instructional Leadership and will need to complete the remaining 75 points.

 |Entry Requirements: ||

-- a Postgraduate Certificate or Postgraduate Diploma in the field of Education; or
+– a Postgraduate Diploma in the field of Education, or

 |Core Participation Requirements: ||

 The Melbourne Graduate School of Education welcomes applications from students with disabilities.
 It is University and Graduate School policy to take reasonable steps to enable the participation of students with disabilities, and reasonable adjustments will be made to enhance a student’s participation in the Graduate School’s programs.